-Carrie Esposito's short stories have been published in The Georgia Review, Ruminate Magazine, Mused, and Everyday Fiction, and she has a story forthcoming in The MacGuffin.
+Carrie Esposito's short stories have been published in The Georgia Review, Ruminate Magazine, MonkeyBicycle, The MacGuffin, Pif Magazine, King Ludd's Rag (by Malarkey Books), Mused, and Everyday Fiction.
 Her stories have been a finalist for the William Van Dyke Short Story Prize, the Curt Johnson Prose Awards and have received an honorable mention from Glimmer Train.
 She's won spots in selective writing workshops at Lighthouse Writers, a haven for writers that she adores.